- Derek traveled to Singapore as a Mistletoe Foundation Research Fellow to meet with people working on an agricultural startup firm.

 - Derek Young's paper on the impact of drought on postfire tree regeneration was published in Ecology -- here it is

 - With leadership from Martha Wohlfeil, Jessica Franco, Jan Ng, and Rob Blenk, we again ran the Kids into Discovering Science (KiDS) program at Lower Lake Elementary school, which included classroom teaching about ecology and evolution, a hands-on experiment, and a field trip to McLaughlin UC Natural Reserve.
 We thank the Pitzer Foundation for their continued support of this program.

 - Mike Koontz has developed methods to reliably use drone photogrammetry to build multispectral 3-D models of forest structure, and has used this to map forest structure around bark beetle outbreak sites in the Sierras

 What we're doing

 We study how plant populations and communities respond to change, including sudden, major disturbance such as fire and drought, as well as more gradual changes in climate.
 At the shortest time scales, we are focusing on how communities and populations respond to drought, fire, and competition.
 Over longer time scales, we study local adaptation to gradients in climatic conditions and to variability in those conditions.
-We collectively study all kinds of plants (forbs to forests), and all the things they interact with (beetles, pathogens, fungi, microbes, humans), and think we can learn a lot from comparing the dynamics of different plant systems.
+We collectively study all kinds of plants (forbs to forests), and things they interact with (beetles, pathogens, fungi, microbes, humans), and aim to learn by comparing the dynamics of different plant systems.
 We are excited about new tools, including using drone photography and machine learning, that may allow us to extend some of our research methods and ask questions at larger scales.
-But we stay true to the idea that the core role of scientists is to ask questions and figure out how to look at stuff to answer the questions.
-We think and talk more these days about how we can contribute to climate change mitigation and adaptation in our role as researchers, teachers, and citizens.
+But we stay true to the idea that the core role of scientists is to ask questions and try to answer them by collecting and analyzing data.
+We think and talk a lot these days about how we can contribute to climate change mitigation and adaptation in our multiple roles as researchers, teachers, and citizens.